dariotrinchero/cli-tools/README.md

 * `pwned.py` - query
 [HaveIBeenPwned](https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange) API to check whether a given password has been leaked in a data breach
+* `uni-shell.py` - made for *Stellenbosch University* Ubuntu servers; launch FortiClient VPN tunnel then connect to given host with SSH or SFTP, and transfer control to user
 * `url-desktop.py` - convert internet shortcuts between Windows (.url) and Ubuntu (.desktop) format